Canadian Amateur Radio

 The Advanced qualification examination is based on a similar (but more technical) question bank (RIC-8) which you can also download in its entirety from the Industry Canada Web site.
 The actual examination that you write consists of 50, multiple choice-type questions drawn from RIC-8 in the same stratified, random fashion as the Basic exam.
 The pass mark for this exam is also 70%.

 Examination Preparation Courses

 As of late, there has not been enough interest shown in the Sarnia, Ontario area to warrant a formal classroom course to prepare candidates for Canadian Amateur Radio Certificate examinations.

-However, the London Amateur Radio Club (London, Ontario) regularly conducts such preparation courses, usually during the Spring and Fall months.
-Click on the "Ham Course" icon on the left side of their home page for their latest class schedule and contact information.
+However, the London Amateur Radio Club (London, Ontario) often conducts such preparation courses, usually during the Spring and Fall months.
+Click on the "Education" icon on the right side of their home page for the latest information.

-A large section of the Radio Amateurs of Canada (RAC) Web site contains detailed information regarding all aspects of the Canadian Amateur Radio examination and license process.
+For example, a large section of the Radio Amateurs of Canada (RAC) Web site contains detailed information regarding all aspects of Canadian Amateur Radio...including the examination and license process.
+Click on the "How to Start?" tab off their main page.
 Their site also includes links to other sources that offer printed self-study guides and commercial (computer-based) examination preparation materials.

 The Toronto Emergency Communications Group has also assembled an excellent online (downloadable) Basic Amateur Radio Course that is freely available in multiple .PDF format lessons.
 The course can be used as a stand-alone document for exam preparation, or as an additional, quick-study guide to supplement more detailed printed works.